brittonwalker/jekyll_blog/_posts/2016-01-03-angular-filters.md

 <li class="character cf" ng-repeat="item in characters | filter: search">
 {% endhighlight %}

-After you save and refresh your brower, type in the search bar and you will see the content dynamically display based on what you typed into the input.
+After you save and refresh your browser, type in the search bar and you will see the content dynamically display based on what you typed into the input.
 For example, if we type 'rick' we will get 'Rick Sanchez' and 'Tiny Rick'.

 <img src="{{ page.tworicks }}" />

 This is TWO-WAY BINDING.
 This is COOL, or as Rick would say "WUBBA LUBBA DUB DUB".
 This is the power that Angular provides us without us writing much at all.
 You can also apply filters to the variables being passed into the view.
 The basic syntax works like this:

 {% highlight html %}
 {{"{{ expression | filter " }}}}